UCL-MIRSG/ansible-collection-infra/README.md

 - clone this repository
 - install Ansible Molecule and other test requirements
+- install and start the [Docker Engine](https://docs.docker.com/engine/install/) if you have not done so already
+- if necessary, add your user to the docker group in order to access the Docker Engine
 - run the tests using Molecule

 ### Clone this repository